monodot/bankerchief/README.md

 # bankerchief: Simple income and expense visualisation

-Bankerchief is a simple web app to track your income and expenditure.
-It's designed to be run on a computer in your home network and accessed via a VPN like Tailscale.
+Bankerchief is a simple web app to track your income and expenditure, with simple charts and spending categorisation.

+Bankerchief is designed to be run on a computer in your home network and accessed via a VPN like Tailscale.
 You can optionally also install it as a PWA on your mobile device.

+## How it works

+Bankerchief has no backend and no database.
+It runs entirely in the browser:

+- **Caddy** serves the frontend and your transaction files
+- Caddy's built-in directory listing exposes your transaction files as a browsable JSON index at `/data`
+- The app fetches `/data` to discover accounts, then fetches each account's JSON file to get the transactions
+- All parsing, charting and categorisation happens in the browser

 > [!CAUTION]
-> The architecture of this app allows anyone who can reach the app to see your transaction history.
+> The architecture of this app allows anyone who can reach the app can read all of your files.
 Please use it at your own risk.
 Do not run it in the cloud without setting up proper authentication.

 ## What you need